kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Wordpress changelog

+### Version 1.4.0 - August 3, 2020

+- Enables the fixes released in the Flarum extension version 1.6.0
+- Fixes the post update date being updated each time the comment count changes

+The plugin must be manually updated.
+The new version can be downloaded via [this link](/download/wordpress/kilowhat-flarum-1.4.0.zip).
+Works with any version of the Flarum extension.

 ### Version 1.3.0 - May 16, 2020

 - Added comments shortcode for compatibility with custom theme builders